DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 The train, validation, and test datasets are pickled data that is a dictionary with 4 key/value pairs:

-- `'features'` is a 4D array containing raw pixel data of the traffic sign images, (num examples, width, height, channels).
+- `'features'` is a 4D array containing raw pixel data of the traffic sign images: (num examples, width, height, channels).
 - `'labels'` is a 1D array containing the label/class id of the traffic sign.
-The file `signnames.csv` contains id -> name mappings for each id.
+The file `signnames.csv` contains the id-to-name mappings for each id.
-- `'sizes'` is a list containing tuples, (width, height) representing the original width and height of the image.
+- `'sizes'` is a list containing tuples. (width, height) representing the original width and height of the image.
-- `'coords'` is a list containing tuples, (x1, y1, x2, y2) representing coordinates of a bounding box around the sign in the image.
-These coordinates assume the original image.
-The pickled data contains resized versions (32 by 32) of these images
+- `'coords'` is a list containing tuples. (x1, y1, x2, y2) representing coordinates of a bounding box around the sign in the image.
+These coordinates assume the original image size.
+The pickled data contains resized versions (32 by 32) of these images.

 #### 2. Basic summary of the data set